New Works Now: Nurturing New Plays for the American Stage

 New Works Now 6.0 Schedule

-A talkback will follow each performance.
+A post-show conversation will follow each reading.

 All readings are free and open to the public, creating a vibrant festival of theater accessible to everyone and anyone.
 It is thanks to our family of donors that this unique program is possible.
 With your support, we are able to seek out and nurture artists whose voices should be heard.
 We cannot wait to discover the next story that will change lives…

 “How wonderful that Northern Stage is a research and development lab for the next generation of classics!” – Alex Trow, Actor

 A Note to Playwrights